Posts

 Image

-Tread Softly: The Power of Dreams in W. B. Yeats’ Poetic Offering Introduction Some poems are not just written they are whispered from the soul.
+Tread Softly: The Power of Dreams in W. B. Yeats’ Poetic Style Introduction of the Poem Some poems are not just written; they are whispered from the soul.
 “He Wishes for the Cloths of Heaven” by W. B. Yeats is one such piece.
 In just eight lines, it captures what many full volumes never can: the depth of love, the humility of the giver, and the quiet hope that what is most sacred one’s dreams will be handled with care.
 More than just a love poem, this is a poem of spiritual vulnerability.
 It doesn’t boast; it surrenders.
 And through its simplicity, it has become one of the most quoted and beloved poems in English literature.
-The Complete Poem Had I the heavens’ embroidered cloths, Enwrought with golden and silver light, The blue and the dim and the dark cloths Of night and light and the half-light, I would spread the cloths under your feet: But I, being poor, have only my dreams; I have spread my dreams under your feet; Tread sof...
+The Complete Poem Had I the heavens’ embroidered cloths Enwrought with golden and silver light The blue and the dim and the dark cloths Of night and light and the half-light I would spread the cloths under your feet But I, being poor, have only my dreams I have spread my dreams under your feet Tread softl...

 Image